Divis transmitting station: Television history

 Divis was opened by the BBC on 21 July 1955 as its permanent 405-line Band I transmission facility serving Northern Ireland.
 It superseded the temporary station at Glencairn, which was one of two transmitters (the other being Pontop Pike) to be rushed into operation on 1 May 1953, in time for the televised Coronation of Queen Elizabeth II.
 Although the BBC had by this time already obtained the Divis site, the need to construct the long access road was the primary factor preventing its immediate use.

 Divis was designated as a medium-power transmitter, on which type of installation the second phase of BBC Band I stations were based.
 In this respect, Divis was grouped with permanent installations at Meldrum, North Hessary Tor, Pontop Pike, Rowridge, Sandale and Tacolneston.
 Transmissions from Divis were on VHF Channel 1 at a peak output of 35 kW vision e.r.p.

-In due course, a number of relay stations were established across Northern Ireland to enhance coverage from Divis, most notably at Londonderry's Sheriff's Mountain transmitter which opened in December 1957, and Brougher Mountain in County Fermanagh which opened in February 1964, the latter being the site of a future UHF main station.
+In due course, a number of relay stations were established across Northern Ireland to enhance coverage from Divis, most notably at Derry’s Sheriff's Mountain transmitter which opened in December 1957, and Brougher Mountain in County Fermanagh which opened in February 1964, the latter being the site of a future UHF main station.

 In the meantime, the Independent Television Authority (ITA) built its equivalent 405-line VHF Band III station close to Divis.
 Located at Black Mountain quarry, less than two miles to the south-west, this came into operation on 31 October 1959 and utilised a taller 750-ft mast.

 Divis became the UHF main station for Belfast and the surrounding area with BBC2 being the first regular service commencing on 18 March 1967.
 Colour UHF transmitters for BBC1 and ITV came into operation in September 1970.

 Both this site and Black Mountain are dual ring-fenced for security.

 It was announced that the 152.5m transmitter mast at Divis would be removed and replaced by a new guyed steel mast (192.7 m).
 This meant for a period of time there would be two broadcast masts at the site in preparation for the digital switchover in the Ulster region which occurred in October 2012.
 However a new 152m guyed mast has been constructed and the original mast remains to carry VHF and DAB services.

 The Divis site contributes significantly to the telecommunications network for much of Northern Ireland.